vega/altair/README.md

 Actual plotting code is done by renderers that are provided by other plotting libraries.
 For the purpose or prototyping, we are shipping both a Matplotlib renderer and a simple embeddable HTML renderer in Altair.

+# Examples

+For examples of Altair in action, see the [Notebook Examples](notebooks/Index.ipynb)

 # Motivation

 There are currently many excellent plotting libraries in Python.
 The main ones are: